Al-un/al-un.fr/blog/content/articles/wip/magician-programmer.md

 ### The living bridge between the Ancient Past and the Present

 The wise among the wisest.
-For the Archivists, keeping knowledge is beyond everything.
-As a matter of fact, they like keeping note of everything, too afraid to lose a crumb of information.
+For the Archivists, keeping knowledge, particularly historical knowledge, is beyond everything.
+As a matter of fact, they like keeping note of everything, and sometimes in a overzealous frenzy, too afraid to lose a crumb of information.
 Their documentation skills are not to be doubted.

-The sin of Archivists is to write so much that they lose the essence of the documentation purpose.
+The main sin of Archivists is to write so much that their writings can loose the essence of the documentation purpose.
 If they become too verbose, their documentation becomes unreadable and actually backfires.
 Documentation is a living thing and must be kept updated along the product and outdated documentation can be a poison.
-If a project relies on incorrect information, it is likely that improper decisions will be taken.
+If a project relies on incorrect information, it is likely that improper decisions will be made.

 For some Archivists, building documentation is not their only passion: they also know the history of changes.
-For those who stay in the same company, times is their previous ally: they do not know to learn about the changes if they are living through.
+For those who stay sufficiently long in the same company, Time is their previous ally: they do not know to learn about the changes as they are living through it.
+Some Archivists rely on their memory to save the knowledge...but do not leave any writing.

-Unlike in fairy tales where we imagine Archivist as old men with long white beards and a pointy hat, Archivist is a mindsetc of software engineers.
-Consequently, simplying relying on the apparent age can lead to a misjudgement.
+Unlike in fairy tales where we imagine Archivists as old men with long white beards and pointy hats, Software Engineer Archivists cannot be easily recognized unless they are asked questions involving their knowledge.

-### Archivist streghts and weaknesses
+### Archivist strengths and weaknesses

 Among the Archivist strengths, we can find:

 - Good source of knowledge regarding the history of a product or technology
-- Good contact point to find documentation, but not necessarily as knowledgable as the Erudite
+- Good contact point to find documentation

+The key difference is that Erudites are skilled at using tools and mechanism to achieve fairy-level code whereas Archivists are more a "knowledge hoarder".

 On the hand hands, the associated downsides could be: